antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-If your motors are compliant, you will be able to move your robot motors are records some moves.
+If your motors are compliant, you will be able to move your robot motors and record some moves.
 This request starts a record.

 Motor names in the body are optional.
-If yout body is empty, it will by default record the move with all motors.
+If your body is empty, it will by default record the move with all motors.
 Motors should be given as follows: `{"motors": ["head_z", "l_arm_z"]}` or `{"motors": "head_z,l_arm_z"]}`.

 If a move of the same name has already been defined, it will be overwritten !